-The top 25 percent of a medical school class is eligible for nomination to the society, and up to 16 percent may be elected based on leadership, character, community service, and professionalism.
+The top 50 percent of a medical school class is eligible for nomination to the society, and up to 20 percent may be elected based on leadership, integrity, community service, kindness and fairness in dealing with one's colleagues.
 Members may also be elected by chapters after demonstrating scholarly achievement and professional contributions and values during their careers in medicine.
 Distinguished professionals may also be elected to honorary membership.
 Election to Alpha Omega Alpha is a distinction that accompanies a physician throughout his or her career.
 More information can be found at www.alphaomegaalpha.org.